noob-nilarghya/yt-downloadpal/README.md

 ## Installation
 Clone and download this repository
-Install my-project with npm Create a .env file, copy the content of env.txt and fill your envoironment variable Do the exact same thing with Client/.env as well
+Install my-project with npm Create a .env file, copy the content of exampleENV.txt and fill your envoironment variable Do the exact same thing with Client/.env as well

 **NOTE: CLIENT_URL and VITE_SERVER_URL should be on the same PORT**